-E. Keep getting your Medicare and Medicaid services through our plan until your membership ends
+E. Keep getting your medical items, services and drugs through our plan until your membership ends

 If you change or end your enrollment with Buckeye Health Plan, it will take time before your new coverage begins.
-Refer to page 213 for more information.
 During this time, keep getting your Medicare and Medicaid services through our plan.